-Chris Cornell stopped by to promote his new album, "Songbook," and confessed that he was still amazed by Soundgarden's biggest hit, "Black Hole Sun": "I didn't think they would ever play that on the radio.
-I wasn't even sure, myself, what the words meant."
+Chris Cornell stopped by to promote his new album, "Songbook," and confessed that he was still amazed by Soundgarden's biggest hit, "Black Hole Sun."

 Chris then sang a few selections from "Songbook," a covers album, including John Lennon's "Imagine" and Led Zeppelin's "Thank You."

 Before leaving, he revealed that Soundgarden would soon release a new album, saying: "We're pretty close to done with it."